Klavis-AI/klavis/README.md

 - **Coverage Gap**: Most servers are stuck at 40~50 tools, limiting what you can build

 ### ✨ The Strata Solution
-**Strata** is an intelligent MCP (Model Context Protocol) server that guides AI agents through thousands of tools progressively, instead of overwhelming them with everything at once:

 - 🎯 **Progressive Discovery** - Introduces tools step-by-step to prevent choice paralysis
 - 💰 **Cost Optimization** - Reduces token usage and API costs significantly
 - 🚀 **Unlimited Scale** - Access thousands of tools beyond typical 40-50 limits
-- 📊 **Proven Performance** - +14.1% higher success rate, 83%+ accuracy across 2,000+ queries
+- 📊 **Proven Performance** - +14.1% higher success rate, 83%+ accuracy across 2,000+ queries by human evaluators

 Think of it as a smart guide that helps your AI find exactly the right tool for any task!

 [📖 **Learn More about Strata** →](https://docs.klavis.ai/documentation/concepts/strata)

-## 🤔 What are MCP Servers?
+## 🤔 What are MCP Integrations?

-**MCP (Model Context Protocol)** servers enable AI models to interact with external systems and services.
-Our MCP collection includes:
+**MCP Integrations** are our collection of 50+ production-ready MCP servers that connect AI models to real-world services and systems.
+Our comprehensive suite includes:

 - 🔐 **OAuth-enabled integrations** - GitHub, Gmail, Slack, Salesforce, and more
 - 🐳 **Docker images** - Ready-to-deploy containers for instant setup
 - 🏢 **Enterprise-grade** - Production-ready with security and reliability
 - 📖 **Open source** - Full source code available for customization

-Each MCP server provides specific capabilities (like managing GitHub repos or sending emails) that AI models can use through a standardized protocol.
+Each integration provides specific capabilities (like managing GitHub repos or sending emails) that AI models can use seamlessly through the standardized MCP protocol.

 [🌐 **Browse All MCP Servers** →](https://docs.klavis.ai/documentation/mcp-server/overview)